| Forever

 headmaster.
 On this occasion someone kept on talking and he shouted at

+that person to put their hand up but nobody did.
 Naturally he got sarcastic, as head teachers will, and started talking

 about how strange it was until my mouth intervened.
 I didn’t want it to